dmitriyteteruk/offsite-labs/iotcentral-lab1-7.md

 ![](lab1/lab1-42.PNG)

-You dashboard shoold look like this now.
+You dashboard should look like this now.

 ![](lab1/lab1-43.PNG)

 Now you need add new tiles. <br>
-In Dashboad menu choose `Multi Sensor Device v1` in *Device template* drop-down menu, then choose `Multi Sensor Device v1 - xxxxx` in *Device instance* drop-down menu.
+In Dashboard menu choose `Multi Sensor Device v1` in *Device template* drop-down menu, then choose `Multi Sensor Device v1 - xxxxx` in *Device instance* drop-down menu.
 You will see list of all possible telemetry options that we are collecting.

 Drag and Drop to dashboard following telemetry tiles:
  - Count1 (this is people counter sensor installed near cahs-desk #1)
  - Count2 (this is people counter sensor installed near cahs-desk #2)
  - Count3 (this is people counter sensor installed near cahs-desk #3)
  - Dwell Time 1 (this is time counter sensor installed near cahs-desk #1)
- - Dwell Time 2 (this is time counte sensor installed near cahs-desk #2)
+ - Dwell Time 2 (this is time counter sensor installed near cahs-desk #2)
  - Dwell Time 3 (this is time counter sensor installed near cahs-desk #3)
  - Temperature4 (this is temperature sensor installed in Frozen area -20-15 degrees)
  - Temperature5 (this is temperature sensor installed in Refrigerated area +5+10 degrees)